Many people experience leg pain.

 In rare cases, leg pain can be a sign of something more serious.

-Book a consultation with us here at Capitol Physical Therapy if you experience leg pain that:
+Consult with a physical therapist if you experience leg pain that:

 On the other hand, certain types of leg pain can be more serious.